yangtau/csapp/notes/optimizing-program-performance.md

 In *poly1.c*, `a[i] * xpwr; xpwr = x * xpwr;` can be computed simultaneously, and they do not depend on `res`.
 The updating of `res` only requires an addition.
 So the time of every iteration is just the time of a multiplication of double.

 In *poly2.c*, `res = res * x + a[i]` requires `res` int previous iteration, and multiplication and addition cannot be processed simultaneously.
-Thus, the time of every iterations is the time of a multiplication and a addition.
+Thus, the time of every iterations is the time of a multiplication and an addition.

 ## Loop Unrolling